 - It’s useful to discuss the importance of being able to make their own choices, even if these choices are different from those of their friends.

 “It made me feel really good”

-- Find out how they have been feeling in general, as this may be a good time to offer help and to find out if there is anything else going on, or if they want to talk about another issue
+- Find out how they have been feeling in general, as this may be a good time to offer help.
+Find out if there is anything else going on, or if they want to talk about another issue.

 - Talk about less risky and healthier ways of feeling good.

 “All my problems from school, at home and in life just went away”